-Figure 9 depicts the components involved in such a stack across all levels of supervisory software that might be executing on an Arm system.
-The PSCI specification focuses primarily on the interface between the Normal world and the Secure world, shown by the red arrow in Figure 9.
+Figure 10 depicts the components involved in such a stack across all levels of supervisory software that might be executing on an Arm system when the Secure and Non-secure Security states are implemented.
+The PSCI specification focuses primarily on the interface between the Normal world and the privileged platform firmware, shown by the red arrow in Figure 10.
 PSCI also covers the interface between rich operating systems and hypervisors, shown by the orange arrow.
-This specification does not document the interface between the secure platform firmware and a Trusted OS or SP.
+This specification does not document the interface between the privileged platform firmware and a Trusted OS or SP, shown by the blue arrows.

-Figure 9 Save and restoring context across operating systems
+Figure 10 Save and restoring context across operating systems